skotlowski/Clicktrans/README.md

 # Requirements

-- The script is compatible with Google Chrome ver.84.0.4147.125
+- The script is compatible with Google Chrome ver.
+84.0.4147.125

 # Screenshots
 <img src="Clicktrans/jpg/1.png">